Matt-Hays/CS5302/README.md

 A virtual environment will allow for the installation of the required packaged (as specified in *requirements.txt*).
 There are a number of ways to do this.
 One of the easiest ways is to use the [venv](https://docs.python.org/3/library/venv.html) module.
 You may have to install this first (`pip install venv`).
 Once installed:
 1. Create a new virtual environment: `python3 -m venv venv`
 1. Activate the new virtual environment on Linux: `source venv/bin/activate`
-	* For Windows activation, run the venv/bin/Activate.ps1 powershell script.
+	* For Windows activation, run the venv/bin/Activate.ps1 Powershell script.
 If it won't run, you may have to adjust the Powershell Execution Policy via `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` from a Powershell prompt.
 1. Install packages: `pip install -r requirements.txt`

 ### Necessary Packages - See requirements.txt